 Sleep is particularly important for children, because during sleep:

-If you feel that sleep may be an issue for your child, then please click to download the Parent – Sleep Information guide as well as visit the following websites.
+If you feel that sleep may be an issue for your child, then please click to download the guide below as well as visit the following websites:

 If you Need Further Help with you Child’s Mental Health & Wellbeing, then you could:

 Call your GP: They will be able to provide help and advice.
 Your GP can also provide access to appropriate specialist services and local organisations.

 NHS Mental Health Services: Find local mental health services on the NHS website. http://www.nhs.uk

 Childline: Free 24-hour counselling service for children and young people up to the age of 19.
 Call: 0800 1111 or visit: https://www.childline.org.uk

 The Samaritans: The Samaritans provide a confidential service for people in despair and who feel suicidal.
 Call: 116 123 or visit: www.samaritans.org/

 NSPCC: They provide helplines and information on child abuse, child protection and safeguarding children.
 Call: 0808 800 5000 or visit: https://www.nspcc.org.uk/